 After setting up our tents, we proceeded with the best part – swimming!
 We swam until the sun slowly bid goodbye.
 We then started preparing our food.
 We brought several flashlights but it was a little challenge cooking in the dark.
 Despite of this, everything was fun, the experience was not something you’d get to have everyday.

 And about the adventurous twist I mentioned in the beginning?
 We were hit by a strong rain in the morning – the time when we were just about to make our coffee.
 It was a heavy and crazy downpour for about an hour – our tents got swept away and were all broken.
 Good thing we stayed near the cottage areas and we were able to immediately evacuate.
 Unfortunately, the island caretaker asked us to pay for the cottage rental even if we didn’t really used it during our entire stay.

 It was my first time to camp over night by the beach.
 The things that I really enjoyed: swimming in the clear waters, strolling at Potipot’s lovely shoreline, watching the sunset, and most importantly, the castaway vibe.

 Summary of Expenses

-- You can opt for a day or overnight stay at Potipot Island.
+- You can opt for a day or overnight stay in Potipot Island.

-- There is no food, drinking water, and electricity at the island.
+- There is no food, drinking water, and electricity in the island.